MzeroMiko/VMamba/README.md

 </div>

 ## Updates
 * **` Feb.
+18th, 2024`:** Release: all the checkpoints and logs of `VMamba` (`VSSM version 0`) have been released.
+These checkpoints correspond to the experiments done before date #20240119, if there is any mismatch to the latest code in main, please let me know, and I'll fix that.

+* **` Feb.
 16th, 2024`:** Fix bug + Improvement: `SS2D.forward_corev1` is deprecated.
 Fixed some bugs related to issue#30 (in test_selective scan.py, we now compare `ours` with `mamba_ssm` rather than `selective_scan_ref`), issue#32, issue#31. `backward nrow` has been added and tested in selective_scan.

 * **` Feb.
 4th, 2024`:** Fix bug + Improvement: Do not use `SS2D.forward_corev1` with `float32=False` for training (testing is ok), as it's unstable training in float16 for selective scan.
 We released `SS2D.forward_corev2`, which is in float32, and is faster than `SS2D.forward_corev1`.